Twelve FAQs on writing an advertisement.

 11. Should all my advertising stick to the same style?

-It's definitely worth developing a set ('house') style.
+It's definitely worth developing a house style for your adverts.
 It is all part of building brand awareness.

 If your advertising goes through significant changes of style and content, readers will be confused - unless your current image is so poor that the change would be a big improvement and therefore worth the risk.